 - For percutaneous cryotherapy, the patient may stay overnight or be released several hours after the procedure.
 Overnight stays for pain control are usually not needed.

-- Percutaneous cryotherapy is less traumatic than open surgery since only a small incision is needed to pass the probe through the skin, which limits damage to healthy tissue.
-Consequently, percutaneous cryotherapy is less costly and results in fewer side effects than open surgery.
-A patient usually can resume activities of daily living 24 hours after the procedure, if not sooner.
+- Percutaneous cryotherapy is less traumatic than open surgery.
+Because the doctor only uses a small incision to pass the probe through the skin, damage to healthy tissue is minimal.
+As a result, percutaneous cryotherapy is less costly and has fewer side effects than open surgery.
+A patient usually can resume daily activities 24 hours after the procedure, if not sooner.
 However, caution about heavy lifting may extend for several days after abdominal treatment.

 - For treatment of fibroadenomas, cryotherapy causes minimal scar tissue and no apparent post-treatment calcifications.